yaminrk/Quiz-App/README.md

 #The JavaScript code is structured into several functions, each responsible for a specific part of the quiz:

-#The code has comments explaing it in through detail
+#The code has comments explaining it in through detail

 #My main focus on this project was to create a readable and clean code.